 Deborah: What are the topics your podcasts cover?

-Jane: To achieve financial wellbeing and financial resiliency we need to go beyond the narrative that being with good finances is just saving and budgets and learn that we need integrate soft skills into our financial capability strategies such as agency, empowerment, problem solving, creativity, risk taking, motivation, and the capacity to rebound from setbacks.
+Jane: To achieve financial wellbeing and financial resiliency we need to go beyond the narrative that being with good finances is just saving and budgets.We need to integrate soft skills into our financial capability strategies such as agency, empowerment, problem solving, creativity, risk taking, motivation, and the capacity to rebound from setbacks.

-That’s why through Financial Therapy we have a diverse band of expert having a bigger conversation about us and money.
+That’s why through Financial Therapy we have a bigger conversation about us and money.
 We talk money and neuroscience, how we can protect ourselves when in relationship with others and money, what are some of the structural issues that stop us from thriving and head out from there.

 Deborah: What are the key benefits of the work you do?